hturnbull93/bank-py/README.md

 > So I know how much each deposit was,
 > I want deposits on my statement to have the credit amount.

-Wrote a test for constructing a transaction object with a credit value, its `display` method should include that value in the second column of the returned string.
+Wrote a test for constructing a transaction object with a credit value as a keyword argument, its `display` method should include that value in the second column of the returned string.
 Red.

+- `__init__` takes the keyword argument credit defaulting to `None`, assigning this to `self.credit`.
+- The method `format` takes self and `item`, then if `item` is not `None`,  it uses `pounds` imported from `money` to convert the item, then formats that as a 2 decimal place figure with a trailing space, else returns an empty string.
+- `display formats in the `format` of `self.credit` in column two.

+Geen.

 <!-- links -->